 If you’ve run for a really long time—90 minutes or more—you don’t want to go straight into stretching after you’ve finished with a cool down jog or walk.
 Instead, wait a couple hours to stretch, massage, or foam roll.

-Because you’ve used up a lot of energy and fluids, you’ll want to make sure that you recover and replenish those before trying to loosen up tight muscles as you’re stretching.
+Because you’ve used up a lot of energy and fluids, refuel and replenish those before trying to loosen up tight muscles by you’re stretching.
 You do, however, want to sit down and put your legs against the wall to help improve blood flow.